 Prime Habitat for Wolves

-The Blue Range Wolf Recovery Area is the Gila National Forest in New Mexico and the Apache National Forest in Arizona and part of New Mexico—comprising 4.4 million acres (twice the size of Yellowstone National Park), which support an extraordinary array of wildlife and vegetation types.
-In addition, the White Mountain Apache Tribe has welcomed wolves onto its 1.67-million-acre reservation in Arizona adjoining the national forest.
+The Blue Range Wolf Recovery Area, which has since been expanded, was originally the Gila National Forest in New Mexico and the Apache National Forest in Arizona and part of New Mexico—comprising 4.4 million acres (twice the size of Yellowstone National Park), which support an extraordinary array of wildlife and vegetation types.
+The current Recovery Area spans 98.5 million acres, that includes 20.5 million acres of habitat.

 Habitats range from low-elevation Chihuahuan Desert to evergreen forests and mountains above 10,000 feet.
 In between are rolling grasslands speckled with junipers, stately ponderosa pine forests and thousand-plus-foot canyons.
 At the bottoms of those canyons, in the places where cattle are fenced out, streams and rivers flow—nurturing tangles of water-loving willows, cottonwoods, box elders, alders, walnuts and sycamores, trees whose leaves turn yellow in the fall before dropping off and regrow bright green again in the spring.
 Over twenty species of deciduous trees—more than anywhere else in the West—grow here.

 Wildlife is equally diverse.
 The recovery area is home to an array of rare and imperiled animals found in few other places—including Gila hotsprings snails, Chiricahua leopard frogs, Mexican spotted owls and even, if recurring reports turn out to be true, jaguars.
 The prey base for the Mexican wolf includes elk, mule and white-tailed deer, pronghorn, bighorn sheep, javelina and beaver.